Updated: Dec 22, 2022

 Discrimination may occur based on both actual and perceived sexual orientation, regardless of how victims identify themselves.
 Even if an employee is not a lesbian or is not out at work as a lesbian, it is discrimination if an employee claims another employee is a lesbian and discriminates against them as a result.

-LGBT discrimination may be overt or covert.
+LGBT discrimination at work may be overt or covert.
 Still, each case requires an adverse job action as a result of a colleague's prejudice.

 Here are examples of what to look out for: